hgm-king/orderbook/DESIGN.md

 I decided on Rust as my language because it is fast enough to be realistically competative in performance and I would have less of a headache in solving bugs.
 I would've gone on to use the excellent Tokio suite of async tools but this project stayted within the scope.

 ### First Attempt
 I originally wrote up a very simple design which held the bids and asks in a `Vec<Order>` where the top of book would be at the end.
 This was good because most action was at the top of book, and editing the array only had to shift a few orders at the rear of the array.
 I was getting 100k orders a second.
 I ran it through the AI and it told me rather rudely that was not acceptable for an order.
+Also I got my tests and the benchmarks from Mr. Chatgpt

 ### Second Attempt
 So I asked what data structures it recommended and it pointed me to a Price Ladder with an Arena.
 I coded this up based on its pseudocode for inserting, matching, modifying, and replacing orders.
 This proved to be a really effective set of data structures for this problem space.